ChrisDevalme/Watch-Department/README.md

 - **Shopping experience**
   - Add/remove items from a cart
   - Update quantities
-  - (Optional) Placeholder for checkout flow / order summary
+  - Placeholder for checkout flow / order summary
-- **Filter & sort (if implemented)**
-  - Filter by brand, price range, style, etc.
-  - Sort by price or other attributes
 - **Full-stack architecture**
   - React front-end backed by an Express server
   - Controllers / models / routes structure for a clean API layer